 Income from Credit Card Interest and Merchant Fees

 The second largest source of income for credit card companies are fees collected from merchants.
 When a retailer accepts a credit card payment, a percentage of the sale goes to the card's issuing bank.
-This is commonly referred to as the interchange rate.
-In the US, the average interchange rate is around 1.75%, though it varies from card to card and retailer to retailer.
+This is commonly referred to as the interchange rate, which will vary from card to card and retailer to retailer.

 When both net interest and net non-interest incomes are considered together, credit card companies make a sizable profit.
 In 2016, these income sources accounted for a positive 4.04% of their average quarterly assets.